realliance/libmahjong-specs/README.md

 # libmahjong-specs
-Specification crafting for a new riichi mahjong engine
+Specification crafting for the libmahjong mahjong engine

 # Contribution